-Have you ever had to be nice when you didn’t feel like it?
+Ever had to be nice when you really didn’t feel like it?

 First, remember, everyone is dealing with something